Mark Bieler has been a Phase Change board member since June 2009.

 Previously, he was Director of Human Resources for Bankers Trust Company, and Executive Vice President of the parent organization, Bankers Trust Corp.
 He had human resources responsibilities for the Banking Operations Group and the international, U.S., and world corporate banking units.

 Steve Bucuvalas founded Phase Change in 2005.
-He is the Inventor, CEO, and a board member.
+He is the Founder, CEO, and Chairman of the Board of Directors.

-In his early career, he led corporate advance technology groups initially working on the development of ATM networks, specialized DBMSes, and MVS-exploit identification.
-Later, during the classical AI period, he ran an AI group focused on developing expert systems for financial services institutions.
+In his early career, he led corporate advance technology groups initially working on the development of ATM networks, specialized database management systems, and MVS-exploit identification.
+He developed one of the first ATM systems in New England in assembly language, and Prolog‐based productivity tools for business analysts.
+As he became more interested in artificial intelligence (AI), he ran an AI group focused on developing expert systems for financial services institutions.

-In the 90's he transitioned out of large corporations into creating his own innovation-focused organizations, continuing his emphasis on creating practical results using theories from computer science and AI.
+In the mid 1990's he transitioned out of large corporations into creating his own innovation-focused organizations, continuing his emphasis on creating practical results using theories from computer science and AI.

 Gary Brach has been the President of Phase Change since October 2016, and a board member since April 2016.
 He is focused on introducing Phase Change to the market.